 Chabots have existed for years (Eliza, Loebner prize).
-However, they are now becoming the focus of many expectations, with also the emergence of conversational agents and digital assistants (such as Siri).
-The current approaches mostly rely on the design of scenari associated with very partial analysis of the requests to fill expected slots and to generate canned answers.
+However, they are now becoming the focus of many concrete industrial developments, with the emergence of operational conversational agents and digital assistants (such as Siri).
+The current approaches mostly rely on the design of scenarios associated with very partial analysis of the requests to fill expected slots and to generate canned answers.

-The next generations should rely on programs having a deeper understanding of the requests, being able to adapt to the specificities of the requesters, and providing less formatted answers.
-We believe that chabots are an interesting and challenging playground to deploy our expertise on knowledge acquisition (to identify concepts and formulations), information extraction based on deeper syntactic representations, context-sensitive analysis (using the thread of exchanges and profile information but also external data sources), and robustness (to the various requester styles).
+The next generations of such systems will rely on a deeper understanding of the requests, being able to adapt to the specificities of the users, and providing less formatted answers.
+We believe that chatbots are an interesting and challenging playground to deploy our expertise on knowledge acquisition (to identify concepts and formulations), information extraction based on deeper syntactic representations, context-sensitive analysis (using the thread of exchanges and profile information but also external data sources), and robustness (depending on the possible users' styles).